cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Parameters: None

 Return: _int_ - The type of the serialization string data.
-This is the type of string that is returned by `serialize`, and the only type accepted by `deserialize`; It is undefined behavior to try to deserialize the wrong type of data.
+This is the type of string that is returned by `serialize`, and the only type accepted by `deserialize`; it is undefined behavior to try to deserialize the wrong type of data.
 This value is strictly larger than 1.

 ### `serialize(self)`